Published on

 The amount of chlorine used to sanitize water is measured in parts per million(ppm).
 Your hot tub's volume is essential when verifying if you have reached the recommended level of 3 ppm.

-You can measure the chlorine levels and pH of your hot tub water by using a DPD test kit or a test strip.
+You can measure your hot tub water's chlorine levels and pH by using a DPD test kit or a test strip.
 Test strips are not as accurate as DPD tests but are a reliable alternative.

-We recommend you add chlorine to your hot tub at least once every week.
+We recommend adding chlorine to your hot tub at least once weekly.

 Depending on the type of product you choose, you can reapply it after each use.
 If you skip the weekly application, it's best to use the hot tub only after a sanitizing session.